pausbc/komoot-cdk/README.md

 ## Notes
 * Deployed to eu-west-1 region
-* Cdk destroy Will delete a stack with all resources and data (using RemovalPolicy.DESTROY policy on dynamodb)
+* Cdk destroy will delete a stack with all resources and data (using RemovalPolicy.DESTROY policy on dynamodb)

 ## CDK first time setup guide
 * install aws-cli